Cosmic Himalayas in CROCODILE : Probing the Extreme Quasar Overdensities by Count-in-Cells analysis and Nearest Neighbor Distribution: Analysis Methods and Results

 The Gaussian model is characterized by two parameters: mean and standard deviation.
 In contrast, the AGND model naturally accommodates skewness and asymmetry in the distribution, providing a better representation of the CIC results, as demonstrated in Figure~\ref{fig:count-in-cells}.
 The AGND model is specifically designed to capture non-Gaussian features in probability distributions and has previously been employed for CIC analyses by \citet{shin_new_2017}.
 We adopt the notation $\mathcal{N}_{\rm v2}$ following their designation of this function as the `generalized normal distribution version 2'.
 Its functional form is

 where $\mathcal{N}(y)$ denotes the Gaussian distribution.
 The three free parameters have intuitive interpretations: $\alpha$ sets the overall width of the distribution, $\xi$ specifies its location (analogous to the median), and $\kappa$ controls the degree of asymmetry.
 This flexibility allows the AGND to reproduce the skewed, heavy-tailed shapes that characterize the CIC distributions in our simulation and to provide a physically meaningful alternative to Gaussian fits.
+In passing, we note that the generalized extreme value (GEV) distribution has also been employed in cosmological one-point statistics \citep[e.g.][]{thompson_rise_2015, repp_precision_2018}, where it is motivated by extreme-value theory; however, in contrast to such approaches that focus on block maxima, our analysis models the full parent CIC distribution.

+As shown in Figure~\ref{fig:count-in-cells}, the Gaussian fit fails to reproduce both the skewness and the high-density tail of the CIC distribution in both Cases.
+This visual inadequacy is quantitatively confirmed by a likelihood ratio test.
+To account for the cell-to-cell correlations in our random sampling, we define the log-likelihood by scaling with the effective number of independent cells, $N_{\rm eff} = V_{\rm sim}/V_{\rm cell} = (200 \, h^{-1} \, {\rm Mpc}/30 \, h^{-1} \, {\rm Mpc})^3 \simeq 296$: